GayanathBuddhika/angularproject/README.md

- # appComponent is the root component for both server-element-component and cockpit-componen.
-That handle that both component data.
+ # appComponent is the root component for both server-element-component and cockpit-component.
+That handle both component data.